pkitslaar/PyChristmasTrees/christmas2017.md

 The `b` variable is used to keep a reference to the `'|'` character, which is used to indicate end of a bar in the staff.

-Next, we will first discuss line 4, which holds the actual staff data that will be printed.
+Next, we will discuss line 4, which holds the actual staff data that will be printed.

 ### Line 4